End3r6/URPUnderwaterEffects/README.md

 If you have the game view resolution set to low, it is possible there might be a gap between the water and the effects.
 This is fixed if you just set low res off in the game view settings.

 # Other Effects
-Bubbles are included, they are a particle prefab.
+Bubbles are included as a particle prefab.

 # Extenstion
 If you wish to add more effects on top of the existing ones, you need to sample the _HorizonLineTexture.
 This lets you seperate the waterline from the air above the water.